usershanks/Business-Insights-360/README.md

 ## Project Overview

-AtliQ Hardware is growing rapidly in the recent years inorder to analyze thier business more accurately the company decided to implement the data analytics using PowerBi for the first time so that they can make data driven decisions and stay ahead in the market.
-This project will help the stakeholder in making accurate dicisions in all the aspects like finance, sales, marketing and supply chain which in turn will help the company grow.
+AtliQ Hardware has experienced rapid growth in recent years.
+To analyze their business with greater accuracy, the company has decided to implement data analytics using Power BI for the first time.
+This will enable them to make data-driven decisions and maintain a competitive edge in the market.
+The project will assist stakeholders in making informed decisions across various domains such as finance, sales, marketing, and supply chain, ultimately contributing to the company's growth.
 ## Tech stacks

 - SQL